tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 [What is `get_dummies` and why do I have to use it?](#what-is-get-dummies-and-why-do-i-have-to-use-it)<br>

 #### What's the point of using `datetime` objects?
-Humans can look at a date and instantly know how to categorize it - day, month, year, etc. - but computers look at dates see just another line of text, and will interpret that text as `strings`.
+Humans look dates and instantly know how to categorize them - day, month, year, etc.  Your code look at dates see just another line of text, and will interpret that text as `strings`.
 This can make cleaning, prepping and plotting data very difficult.
 That's where time series functionality comes into play.
-Casting your date `strings` to `datetime` translates them for your code, allowing the code to interpret and categorize dates the same way you do.
-For example, let's take a DataFrame of Jeopardy questions from the last 35 seasons.
+Casting your date `strings` to `datetime` type translates them for your code, allowing the code to interpret and categorize dates the same way you do.
+For example, let's plot some Jeopardy data from the last 35 seasons.
 In the following example, the data is read in via `.read_csv()`, but the dates are read in as `strings` by default.
 You can see the dates are not categorized, but rather they are plotted in the order they appear in the data:

 <img src='Resources/str_plot.png' width=400><br>